Kalle Brink

+Early life

 Brink was born in Helsingborg, Sweden.
 His sister, Maria, is also a professional golfer, who has competed on the Ladies European Tour.

+Amateur career

 In 1993, Brink was member of the Swedish team winning the European Boys' Team Championship in Ascona, Switzerland.
 He also represented Sweden at the 1994 Espirito Santo Trophy at Le Golf National, outside Paris, France, earning a bronze medal with his team.

+Professional career

-Brink turned professional in 1994.
+In 1994, Brink turned professional.
 He has three wins on Europe's second tier Challenge Tour, the first coming in 1997 at the BTC Slovenian Open, when he went on to finish the season in second place on the 1997 Challenge Tour money list.
-His second win was at the 1999 Öhrlings Swedish Matchplay, were he beat Henrik Stenson in the final.
+His second win was at the 1999 Öhrlings Swedish Matchplay, where he beat Henrik Stenson in the final.
 His third win came in 2006 at the Lexus Open.
 He has also had the opportunity to play in events on the European Tour most years, but has only had one full season at the top level, in 1998 following his graduation from the Challenge Tour.